gabrielbribeiroo/NumericalCalculation_UFPB/interpolation/README.md

 ## Overview

-This repository contains various interpolation methods that are essential for the Optimus Route AI project.
+This repository contains various interpolation methods essential for the Optimus Route AI project.
 The goal of this project is to determine the best route for your routine, optimizing travel time and efficiency.

 ## Purpose of Interpolation Methods